Psychology (PSYC) 478

-Psychology 478: Autism Spectrum Disorder, is a three-credit, senior-level course that is designed to develop familiarity with a variety of topics related to Autism Spectrum Disorders (ASD).
+Psychology 478: Autism Spectrum Disorder is a three-credit, senior-level course that is designed to develop familiarity with a variety of topics related to Autism Spectrum Disorder (ASD).
 Issues related to etiology, diagnosis, characteristics of autism, and treatment models are presented.

 The overall goal of this course is to provide you with an understanding of ASD and best practices in treatment.
-Given that the prevalence of ASD is 1 in 50 children (if it is broadly defined), professionals and para-professionals in a variety of fields will encounter children, youth, and adults with ASD.
+Given that the prevalence of ASD (if broadly defined) is 1 in 50 children, professionals and para-professionals in a variety of fields will encounter children, youth, and adults with ASD.
 Having this foundational understanding of ASD will enhance your skills and build capacity for successful interactions and outcomes.